 The 9th Conference took place in Malangen Brygger, near Tromsø (Norway) in June 2016.
 The theme was: "Configurations of diagnostic processes, practices and evidence".
 (See report of this conference in Somatosphere: http://somatosphere.net/2016/11/configurations-of-diagnostic-processes-practices-and-evidence-a-conference-report.html?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+Somatosphere+%28Somatosphere%29).

-The conferences are followed by the publication of edited peer-reviewed books:
+The conferences are followed by the publication of edited peer-reviewed books or Journal issues:

 - Health, State and Politics ("Medical Anthropology, Welfare State and Political Engagement" 1), Fainzang S., Schirripa P., Comelles J.M., Van Dongen E. (eds), Roma, Argo, 2009.